kkshanib/CameraSlewer/README.md

 # CameraSlewer

-Application provide user an interface to create camera object and locations.
-Camera object will be mapped to nearest location
+This is a demo application that provides an interface to create <em>Camera</em> and <em>Location</em> objects.
+It also has a "Slew to Nearest" functionality in which the users can slew the camera to the nearest location that will be selected from a list of previously saved locations.

 **Backend :**